Jnis/ZPopupPresenter/README.md

 # Usage

 1) Make a shared PresenterModel (ex. by using environment property)
-2) Place ZPopupPresenterView on last position of ZStack into your root view
+2) Add ZPopupPresenterView as overlay of your root view

 ``` swift
 import ZPopupPresenter